Riemann-Hilbert problems for the resolved conifold: Double and triple sine functions

 where as before the contour $C$ follows the real axis from $-\infty$ to $+\infty$, with a small detour around the origin in the upper half-plane. \end{prop}

 \begin{proof} The integrand has poles at the points $2\pi i n/\omega_1$ for $n\in \bZ$, with residues

-Note that the assumption $\Im(z/\omega_1)>0$ ensures that the power series expansion \eqref{po} defining $\Li_d(e^{2\pi i z/\omega_1})$ is absolutely convergent, and coincides with the sum of the contributions from the poles in the upper half-plane.
-To give a rigorous proof we note that since the integrand decays exponentially as $|\Re(s)|\to \infty$ there is a relation
+Note that the assumption $\Im(z/\omega_1)>0$ ensures that the power series expansion \eqref{po} defining $\Li_d(e^{2\pi i z/\omega_1})$ is absolutely convergent, and then the right-hand side of \eqref{hallow} is $(2\pi i)$ times the sum of the residues of the poles in the upper half-plane.
+To give a rigorous proof of \eqref{hallow} we first note that since the integrand decays exponentially as $|\Re(s)|\to \infty$ there is a relation

 where for each $N\geq 0$ we denote by $C_N$ the shifted contour $C+2N\pi i/\omega_1$.
 But